Who Are We?

 If you leave something on a vehicle, please report it via email to email@example.com as soon as possible.
 Lost property will be held in one of our offices for one month unless it is a perishable, objectionable or illegal item (in which case it will be disposed of immediately).

-If you do not have a valid ticket and do not have other means of payment, you may be allowed to travel at the discretion of the driver.
+If you do not have a ticket for a good reason and do not have means of payment, you may be allowed to travel at the discretion of the driver.
 We will always do our best to allow people to reach their destination rather than leaving them stranded.

 Ember participates in the Scottish Concession Travel Scheme.
 Eligible cardholders can travel at the concessionary rate but must present a valid Scottish National Entitlement Card (NEC) to do so.